MrShanx/AllowApp/README.md

   1) Add an expense <br/> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
   2) Add allowance <br/> <br/>

+The log text area is updated with new transactions. <br/>
 <i>SharedPreferences</i> technology is used to persist the current balance of money after app minimization or close.